Asset subscribership: What can Industrial market learn from Automotive?

 While the value-drivers to go digital for industries, vary by type – it is important to realize the underlying commonalities.
 As you see in the picture below, most industrial markets have been sensing parameters (pressure, temperature, level, flow, etc.) for over 30 years.
 Essentially, part of Stage 1 has always been done.

 However, very few enterprises can claim that they take full action on the data collected.
 We estimate that across the energy value-chain – less than 5 percent of the data is captured to drive meaningful action.
-Unfortunately, the industry is data rich, but insights poor.
+Unfortunately, the industry is data rich, but information poor.
 This brings us to a question that we asked end-users: What outcomes would you like to achieve with digital?
 Predominantly – the answers have been focused on reducing unplanned outages, minimizing the number of scheduled repairs, driving yield, production throughput and worker productivity.
 As you see – the majority of the focus is on the low hanging fruit: Predictive asset performance management.
 It is at this juncture that the beauty of IIoT and digital comes into play.

 The convergence of sensing, algorithms, computing, and cloud is poised to drive a creative destruction and expansion of traditional business models.
 Before we talk about what impact this trend will have on industrial markets, let’s view the automotive market for instance.
 I have provided a few use-cases to help you understand the shift.
 This will also help you to understand when I talk about a similar trend on industrial markets: